-While there is no dearth of lessons on the money ” must-do’s”, more often than not we ignore the fact, that doing certain things with your money can potentially hurt your financial health in the long run.
+While there is no shortage of lessons on the money ” must-do’s”, more often than not, we ignore that doing certain things with your money can potentially hurt your financial health in the long run.

-On the other hand, if you are using a loan or debt to create some asset- like a loan for expanding or starting a business, which yields good returns, it can still be considered as good debt.
+On the other hand, if you are using a loan or debt to create some asset- like a loan for expanding or starting a business, which yields good returns, it can still be considered good debt.

 Warren Buffett famously said – “If you buy things you do not need, soon you will have to sell things you need”.

-Credit cards are appealing and understandably so because they delay the financial repercussions of your purchase.
+Credit cards are appealing, and understandably so because they delay the financial repercussions of your purchase.
 However, if left unchecked, you may find yourself in a debt trap, which may take years to break free from.

 You can also withdraw your money any time you want.
-So a little planning can spare you being tied down to EMIs and the other hidden costs banks charge on your cards.
+So a little planning can spare you from being tied down to EMIs and the other hidden costs banks charge on your cards.

-Summing up, the ideal approach should be, “Pay yourself first, save, invest and then spend.
+The ideal approach should be, “Pay yourself first, save, invest and then spend.